 The Learning Center at Brenau University was established in 1983 when a faculty proposal to create a program for students with learning disabilities was voted upon and passed.
-Brenau was already serving students with diagnosed learning disabilities and the need to assist these students was recognized.
+Brenau was already serving students with diagnosed learning disabilities and the need to further assist these students was recognized.
 Ms. Karen Pfunder, a professor of special education, became the first director.
-The program was designed to help current students learn compensatory skills as well as to assist future students beginning their educational program in 1984.
+The program was designed to help current students learn compensatory skills, as well as to assist future students beginning their educational program in 1984.
 From this point forward, Brenau offered one of the most highly structured programs for students with learning disabilities and attracted students from many states.

 From the very beginning, Brenau recruited college-able students who needed a special program to help them succeed.
 The Learning Center’s tutoring program, combined with Brenau’s personalized approach to teaching, proved to be an excellent combination for students who have learning disabilities.

 The Learning Center evolved over the next thirty years under the direction of Dr. Vince Yamilkoski who served a dual role as the Director of the Learning Center and Professor of Education.
 Dr. Yamilkoski even helped to launch the Writing Center (housed inside the university’s Trustee Library) in addition to continually looking for ways to improve the Learning Center’s supportive services.
 The Learning Center’s tutoring program was made available to international students by Dr. Yamilkoski as Brenau welcomed increasing numbers of international students.